wp-plugins/wp-toolbar-removal/readme.txt

 A neat trick is to put this single file (not its parent directory) in the wp-content/mu-plugins directory (create it if not exists) so you won't even have to enable it, it will be loaded by default.
 = Troubleshooting =
 If all else fails and your site is broken remove directly via ftp on your host space /home/your-wp-install-dir/wp-content/plugins/wp-toolbar-removal/
-== Add-On ==
-[Toolbar Node Removal](http://wordpress.org/extend/plugins/wp-toolbar-node-removal/), is the first add-on of [Toolbar Removal](http://wordpress.org/extend/plugins/wp-toolbar-removal/), to make easly Node/Group removal, for specific Third Party Plugins Node Group, on future, without modify master code.
-To Removal of all "Text Links Alone" on DashBoard Backend and User Frontend, for any Plugin that put it on "Admin ToolBar", is simple  necessary, download install and activate only ToolBar Node Removal, and not ToolBar Removal, without loosing cache improvements on complex, and busy, WordPress installations.
-You can put ToolBar Node Removal, via ftp, to directory /mu-plugins/ and you activate automatically without any action, or needed refresh!
-Is also possible put ToolBar Removal, to directory /mu-plugins/ since first setup, and removal it is active, by default, before and after first installation of WordPress.
 == Frequently Asked Questions ==
-Disable Admin Bar or ToolBar on personal options turn off only Theme Integration, but not remove code, without minimizing memory consumption ...
+disable admin bar or toolbar on personal options turn off only theme integration, but not remove code, without minimizing memory consumption ...

-[Goodbye Admin Bar, Hello Toolbar](http://digwp.com/2012/01/goodbye-admin-bar-hello-toolbar/) Posted on: January 13, 2012 by Jeff Starr
+[Goodbye Admin Bar, Hello ToolBar](http://digwp.com/2012/01/goodbye-admin-bar-hello-toolbar/) Posted on: January 13, 2012 by Jeff Starr

 When the Admin Bar hit the streets in WordPress 3.1, people seemed to either love it or hate it.
 And rightly so, it was a significant change in the appearance of the WP Admin area, and if not disabled in your User Profile, the front-end of your site as well.
 Many tips, tricks and plugins for customizing the Admin Bar began appearing around the Web.
 And then just as the dust began to settle, BAM — the “Admin Bar” transforms into the “Toolbar” with the WordPress 3.3 update.